maxakuru/WBlinds/README.md

 ### Homekit
 Native Homekit integration allows the ESP32 to be detected as a device without a bridge/emulator.
 This mode requires percentage-based position values, so it's important to calibrate the settings first.

+# Other files
+The `/etc` directory contains some STL files that may be useful for building WBlinds.
+Those are designed for use with IKEA HOPPVALS, but would be close to the TRIPPVALS, too.
+> Note: Like everything else, those designs are a WIP :)